-Figure 7-20 WRED Profile Window
+Figure 7-27 WRED Profile Window

 Parameter Description Profile Enter the WRED profile ID here.
 The range is from 1 to 128.
+Packet Type Select the packet type here.
+Options to choose from are TCP and Non-TCP .
+TCP - Specifies the WRED drop parameters for the TCP packets to be set.
+Non-TCP - Specifies the WRED drop parameters for non-TCP packets to be set.
 Packet Colour Select the packet color here.
 Options to choose from are Green , Yellow , and Red .
 Green - Specifies the WRED drop parameters for green packets to be set.
 Yellow - Specifies the WRED drop parameters for yellow packets to be set.
 Red - Specifies the WRED drop parameters for red packets to be set.

-Min Threshold Enter the minimum threshold value here that will be used to start WRED dropping.
+Parameter Description Min Threshold Enter the minimum threshold value here that will be used to start WRED dropping.
 The range is from 0 to 100.
 Max Threshold Enter the maximum threshold value here over which WRED will drop all packets destined for this queue.
 The range is from 0 to 100.
 Max Drop Rate Enter the maximum drop-rate value here.
 The range is from 0 to 14.
 This feature specifies the drop probability when the average queue size reaches the maximum threshold.
 When this value is zero, then the packet will not be dropped or remarked for ECN.